PaloAltoNetworks/terraform-aws-vmseries-modules/modules/vpc/README.md

 ## Overview

-Module for sinlge VPC and all other optional base infrastructure resources to support various Palo Alto Networks VM-Series deployments.
+Module for single VPC and all other optional base infrastructure resources to support various Palo Alto Networks VM-Series deployments.